clanktron/release/readme.md

 * Generates a changelog
 * (Optionally) runs a version update script
 * Commits and tags a new release
+* New version will be sent to stdout

 ## Configuration